 Yes.
 We know that we ask a lot of time and energy for training, but we take the quality of our service very seriously.
 Training takes place over two full weekends for those who qualify.
 If you know in advance that you have a potential or confirmed conflict with any of these dates or times, please mention it in your written application.
 The Recruitment and Training Officer may advise that you apply next semester instead, but we must know about any foreseeable conflicts in advance.

 Yes!
 We encourage students to apply to become a listening volunteer as many times as they would like.

-The recruitment process is competitive, and many volunteers have been successful in their application following a first attempt.
+The recruitment process is very competitive, and many volunteers have been successful in their application following a second or third attempt.
 Our organisation aims to keeps the number of volunteers balanced by graduating year and gender.
 Unfortunately we are unable to accept all applicants, as it is important that our volunteers are able to consistently sign up for shifts throughout the semester to retain their training and maintain service quality.

 Please do not be discouraged if you are not accepted initially, we are always seeking new volunteers and our numbers change with each semester!

 We are looking to understand why you would like to become a listening volunteer, how you think you will manage the commitment, and anything else you feel may be important or that we should know.
 There is no key formula – do truly just be open and be yourself!
 The decision process is very tricky; we try to balance across genders (as we aim to have two volunteers of different gender identities on shift each night) and graduation/leaving years so we can sustainably run the organisation and provide the best service possible.
 You are welcome to ask for feedback on your application, particularly at the interview stage.